-The Company reported a loss from operations of \$182,426 for the three months ended June 30, 2016 versus a loss from operations of \$158,081 for the same period last year.
+The Company reported a loss from operations of \$235,369 for the three months ended December 31, 2016 versus a loss from operations of \$165,883 for the same period last year.

-The increased losses during the quarter compared with the same quarter last year were mostly the result of an increase in patent expense in the quarter to \$88,213, up from \$47,352 a year earlier.
+The increased losses during the quarter compared with the same quarter last year were mostly the result of an increase in research expense in the quarter to \$147,566 up from \$44,928 a year earlier.
+The increase in research expense results from the costs relating to the preparation and manufacturing of AB569 for use in an upcoming human trial.
+Such costs were not incurred in the same period last year.